kevry/HomecageBehaviorAnalysis/README.md

 3. Store analyzed data into its respective trial .mat files

 ## Configuration
 All the parameters used throughout the process are contained in the config.yaml file.
-You can look at template_config.yaml for an example of how a config file should be and what each parameter does.
-Make a copy of the template_config.yaml file and modify this file.
+Use [template_config.yaml](configs/template_config.yaml) as an example of what parameters to modify and understand what each does.
+Make a copy of the [template_config.yaml](configs/template_config.yaml) file and modify this file instead of the template.

-Edit any parameters in the config file depending on your criteria.

 ## Running Analysis